RemedyData/Dahel_Techies_Online_Clothing_Store_Analysis_Internship/README.md

   - Furthermore, Several structured queries were written to get the right tables and then saved as views in the Database on PostgreSQL.
-    The tabels and views are:
+    The tables and views are: